Lynn-Maclynn/Python-Course-with-G.Swinnen/README.md

 # Python-Course-with-G.Swinnen
-Here I put all the code I learn by using the Gerarn Swinnen book wchich is written in french
+Here I put all the code I learn by using the Gerard Swinnen book wchich is written in french